willclarktech/blog/index.md

 ---
 {% include JB/setup %}

+I'm a web developer living in Berlin, previously from London.
 The main purpose of this blog is to keep an updated record of the steps involved in creating a web application, covering the process—

 * from inception to production and beyond,
 * from the most abstract overview of the process to incredibly specific suggestions (e.g. what to type in the command line),